UC-Davis-molecular-computing/nuad/README.md

 3. Install the Python packages dependencies listed in the file [requirements.txt](https://github.com/UC-Davis-molecular-computing/dsd/blob/main/requirements.txt) by typing `pip install numpy ordered_set psutil pathos scadnano` at the command line.

-4. Install NUPACK (version 3 and/or 4) and ViennaRNA following their installation instructions ([NUPACK](https://piercelab-caltech.github.io/nupack-docs/start/#installation-requirements) and [ViennaRNA](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/install.html)).
+4. Install NUPACK (version 4) and ViennaRNA following their installation instructions ([NUPACK](https://piercelab-caltech.github.io/nupack-docs/start/#installation-requirements) and [ViennaRNA](https://www.tbi.univie.ac.at/RNA/ViennaRNA/doc/html/install.html)).
 (If you do not install one of them, you can still install dsd, but most of the useful functions specifying pre-packaged constraints will be unavailable to call.)
 If installing on Windows, you must first install [Windows Subsystem for Linux (wsl)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and then install NUPACK and ViennaRNA from within wsl.
 After installing each of NUPACK 3 and/or ViennaRNA, add their executable directories to your `PATH` environment variable.
 (Similarly to how the `PYTHONPATH` variable is adjusted above.)
 NUPACK 4 does not come with an executable, so there is is no executable directory you need to add to `path`.

-    To test that NUPACK 3 is installed correctly, type `pfunc` at the command line (the wsl command line if using Windows); the pfunc NUPACK 3 executable should be called.
     To test that NUPACK 4 is installed correctly, run `python3 -m pip show nupack`.
     To test that ViennaRNA is installed correctly, type `RNAduplex` at the command line.